 It is always best to try an avoid divorce litigation in Thailand as the process is very slow and costly.
-If you have moved back to your home country then the litigation becomes even more expensive as you would have to appear in court from time to time.
+If you have moved back to your home country then the litigation becomes even more expensive.
+This as you would have to appear in court from time to time.
 Most times you would normally only need to appear at the beginning and during certain sections of the trial.
 The court would normally postpone the litigation for a few months to give you time to come to Thailand.
 This makes these types of litigation a very drawn out affair.

 Divorce Litigation in Thailand

 If you are getting divorced then you need to have to following documents with you:

 - Also your marriage certificate (both the fancy one and the multipage one);

 - Your prenuptial agreement if you have one;